Dual-Booting Windows and Linux

 Okay, now that I've sufficiently confuzled you, here's the simple, step-by-step version of my advice.

 I'm going to assume that you're using one big hard drive, which will be partitioned into three sections: One for the Windows system, one for the Linux system, and one big partition for shared data.
-If you want to use multiple hard drives or some other partitioning scheme, you can ask for specific advice in the Forum.

 Use a big hard drive (at least 500 GB is recommended - 750GB or 1TB would be even better) so each system will have plenty of room, and there will be plenty of room for documents and data.